-Judith Peck’s work is collected internationally and can be found in many private collections as well as in the Museo Arte Contemporanea, Sicilia, the Southern Alleghenies Museum of Art in Pennsylvania and the collection of the District of Columbia’s Commission on the Arts and Humanities.
+Judith Peck’s work is collected internationally and can be found in many private collections as well as in the Museo Arte Contemporanea, Sicilia, the Southern Alleghenies Museum of Art in Pennsylvania, Penn College, Susquehanna University, the collection of the Alexandria Commission on the Arts in Virginia as well as the District of Columbia’s Commission on the Arts and Humanities Art Bank.

 I look at the things happening in the world today, and what history has taught us about our broken world and I can’t stop being drawn into the unreason of it all.
 What I try to express in my art is that we all have the same hopes and dreams as anyone, anywhere at anytime in the present or throughout history.
 I depict how, despite our rifts, we might experience healing in a broken world, and how that undertaking is universally human.